Relocating Guildford sewage treatment works

 - A new STW located to the north-east of the existing Slyfield Industrial Estate in Guildford to replace the existing Guildford STW

-- New effluent and stormwater outfall pipes to the River Wey, just north of the new STW
+- New effluent and stormwater outfall pipes to the River Wey, to the northeast of the new STW

 - A new gravity transfer tunnel, running from the existing inlet pumping station to the new STW, to transfer incoming wastewater from existing sewers to the new STW